microsoft/ML-For-Beginners/Introduction/3-fairness/README.md

 Let’s take a look at the examples.

-Example of Allocation
+## Example of Allocation

-One of the examples is a system for screening loan applications.
-The system tends to pick white men as good candidates than other groups.
+Consider a given system for screening loan applications.
+The system tends to pick white men as better candidates over other groups.
 As a result, loans are withheld from certain applicants.

-Another example is this experimental hiring tool that developed by a large corporation to screen candidates.
-The tool systemically discriminated against women by using the models were trained to prefer masculine languages.
-It resulted in penalizing candidates whose resumes contain words such as “women’s rugby team”.
+Another example would be an experimental hiring tool developed by a large corporation to screen candidates.
+The tool systemically discriminated against one gender by using the models were trained to prefer words associated with another.
+It resulted in penalizing candidates whose resumes contain words such as "women’s rugby team".

+✅ Do a little research to find a real-world example of something like this

-Quality of service
+## Quality of service

-Researchers found the three commercial gender classifiers had higher error rates that images of women with darker skin tones than the images of men with lighter skin tones.
+Researchers found that several commercial gender classifiers had higher error rates that images of women with darker skin tones than the images of men with lighter skin tones.

-Stereotyping
+## Stereotyping

 Stereotypical gender view was found in machine translation.
 When translating “he is a nurse and she is a doctor” into Turkish, a genderless language, which has one pronoun, “o” to convey a singular third person, then back into English yields the stereotypical and incorrect as “she is a nurse and he is a doctor”.